john-Lin-mac/Laravel-basic/README.md

   php artisan migrate

-php laravel commonly used classes: php artisan migrate completes database creation first．in app\Models\basic, they are: select SelectModel, upload UpModel, link UrlModel, file FileModel, image ImageModel in app\Http\Controller\BasicController, there are code for usage
+php laravel commonly used classes: in app\Models\basic, they are: select SelectModel, upload UpModel, link UrlModel, file FileModel, image ImageModel in app\Http\Controller\BasicController, there are code for usage

 select SelectModel